pietrodn/triggerscope/slide.md

 **Logic bomb**: malicious application logic that is triggered only under certain (narrow) conditions.

-* *Malicious application logic*: the app violates user's reasonable expectations.
+* *Malicious application logic*: violation of user's reasonable expectations.
 * Malware is designed to target **specific victims, under certain circumstances**.
 * Example: a navigation application, supposed to help a soldier in a war zone finding the shortest route to a location, after a given (hardcoded) date gives to him a long route.
     * It does not do anything unusual (additional permissions or API calls): the navigation app behaves like... a navigation app!